Rafael09ED/Arma/scripts/SurvivableCrashes.VR/readme.md

 2. Merge the init.sqf and description.ext files to the ones in your mission directory
 3. If using ACE3, The Medical module's 'Prevent Instant Death' setting must be turned on.

+Setting can be changed by editing the values in `r0ed_SurvivableCrashes/functions/init/init_default.sqf`.
+They are the same as the variables in the module of the mod version.

 ### Change Log:

 #### 1.2.1